oeg-upm/soca/README.md

 git clone https://github.com/oeg-upm/soca
 cd soca
 ```
-Soca comes with a installer.sh file which will automatically run the SOCA and SOMEF configure commands.
+SOCA comes with a _installer.sh_ file which will automatically run the SOCA and SOMEF configure commands.
 Please edit it in accordance to your needs.
-The installer.sh file is necessary for the docker installation process
+The _installer.sh_ file is necessary for the docker installation process

 ```
 docker compose up